Gentianella corymbifera

-Gentianella corymbifera, known as grassland or tall gentian, is a species of flowering plant, endemic to New Zealand.
+Gentianella corymbifera, commonly known as grassland or tall gentian, is a species of flowering plant, endemic to New Zealand.

 Description

 A small herb, biennial, with bunches of white or pink flowers.
 The flowers appear from December to March.

 This species can be distinguished from other species in the same genus by the short terminal stem of the flowers, by the many flowers (in some counts, up to 110), and by the rosette leaves, which are usually both wide, thick, and shaped like a V.

 Range

 This species is found on the South Island of New Zealand, where it is generally found in the northern areas and to the east of the central spine of the mountains.
 It is rarer in Otago to the south.

 Habitat

 This species lives in montane to alpine environments, from tussock grassland to fluvial washes.

 Ecology

 The flowers are generally inedible to livestock.
 The leaves are however eaten by native grasshoppers.
 The flowers are visited by solitary bees, as well, such as Hylaeus matamoko, as well as flies and butterflies.